liferay/liferay-docs/develop/tutorials/articles-dxp/450-audience-targeting/02-creating-new-audience-targeting-rule-types/01-creating-a-custom-rule-type.markdown

 $$$

-The first thing you'll define in your weather rule is the view/save lifecycle.
+Next you'll define the view/save lifecycle for the weather rule.